awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

     + `workspaces:DescribeWorkspaceImages`
 + **Value type** – Multivalued

 `aws:ResourceOrgPaths` is a multivalued condition key\.
-Multivalued keys include one or more values in a list format\.
-The result is a logical `OR`\.
-You must use the `ForAnyValue` or `ForAllValues` set operators with the `StringLike` [condition operator](reference_policies_elements_condition_operators.md#Conditions_String) when you use this key\.
-For policies that include multiple values for a single key, you must enclose the conditions within brackets like an array, such as `("Key":["Value1", "Value2"])`\.
-You should also include these brackets when there is a single value\.
+Multivalued keys can have multiple values in the request context\.
+You must use the `ForAnyValue` or `ForAllValues` set operators with [string condition operators](reference_policies_elements_condition_operators.md#Conditions_String) for this key\.
 For more information about multivalued condition keys, see [Using multiple keys and values](reference_policies_multi-value-conditions.md#reference_policies_multi-key-or-value-conditions)\.

 For example, the following condition returns `True` for resources that belong to the organization `o-a1b2c3d4e5`\.
 When you include a wildcard, you must use the [StringLike](reference_policies_elements_condition_operators.md) condition operator\.